brct-james/guild-golems/README.md

 - Nothing

+### Endpoints

+- `GET: api/v0/locations` returns entire world json from DB

 ## Roadmap / TODO

 - [In-Progress] Port progress from guild-golems following idioms
+- - Working on restoring the following:
+- - - auth/token-validation
+- - - handlers/general
+- - - - Refactor locationsOverview in particular - its uncommented and updated but not been streamlined nor made to conform to idioms
+- - - handlers/secure
+- - - rdb (specifically, how handling user vs world CRUD - do I want/need wrappers for this?)
+- - - responses/responses
-- Make auth secret automatically generate if doesn't exist.
+- Make auth secret automatically generate if doesn't exist rather than relying on a variable

 ## Build & Run